 ✔ Stealthier installation- blends into the frame.
 Some are completely hidden inside the frame

-✔ No restrictions in your choice of tyres and other parts
+✔ No restrictions in your choice of tires and other parts

 |✖ More expensive to buy|